AIM65/NeatAMP-Test-Dev-software/README.md

 At first startup, or when an issue is encounter with EEPROM, EEPROM is reinitialized.
-By default the software contains no configuration data and is not able to initialize the TAS.
+By default the software contains no configuration data and is not able to initialize the TAS3251.

 NeatAmp should be loaded with a configuration file in order to start the TAS.